Complete List Of Current Premier League Managers (2023)

 During his playing career, he was a deep-lying playmaker.
 Guardiola’s career highlights include winning the European Cup with Barcelona in 1992 and leading the team to four consecutive Spanish league titles.

-READ: All Muslim Players In The Premier League In 2023
+READ: All Muslim Players In The Premier League

 He also achieved immense success as the manager of Barcelona, winning several titles, including the UEFA Champions League.